Xinyi-Ding/Scolarly-Net/Documents/Design.md

 - **Expected Results (Failure Case):**
 The system fails to display colleague relationships for the selected authors, or the identified colleagues are incorrect.

+#### 4a.
+Citation Tree Generation
+- **Description**:
+	- This component involves developing an algorithm to visually represent the citation network of a paper.
+It will display the immediate citations of the current paper and allow users to explore second and higer levels citations, which are the references cited by the papers in the previous-level citations.
+- **Design Details:**
+	- **Requirement Design**:
+		- The citation tree should be interactive, allowing users to navigate through different levels of citations.
+It must accurately represent the hierarchical structure of citations and be capable of dynamically updating as new references are added.
+	- **Implementation Details**:
+		- The algorithm will parse the citation data and construct a hierarchical tree structure.
+The tree will be displayed graphically, with nodes representing individual papers and edges indicating citation relationships.
+Features will include collapsibility of branches for easy navigation and tooltips or additional information windows to provide details about each citation.
+#### 4b.
+Cited-by Tree Feature
+- **Description**:
+	- This functionality involves creating a reverse citation tree that identifies papers which have cited the current paper.
+It also includes the references of these citing papers to understand their citation context.
+- **Design Details:**
+	- **Requirement Design**:
+		- The 'Cited-by Tree' should offer insights into the impact of the paper on subsequent research.
+It should be able to dynamically update as new citing papers are published and identified.
+	- **Implementation Details**:
+		- The system will use a reverse lookup algorithm to find papers that cite the current paper.
+A separate tree structure, similar to the citation tree, will be generated.
+This tree will also be interactive, allowing users to explore the citation networks of the papers that have cited the current paper.
+#### 4c.
+User Interface
+- **Description**:
+	- The user interface is crucial for providing a user-friendly way to interact with the citation and 'Cited-by' trees.
+It needs to be intuitive, responsive, and visually appealing.
+- **Design Details:**
+	- **Requirement Design**:
+		- The UI should allow users to easily navigate the complex network of citations.
+It should include graphical representations, clickable elements, and features like search, filter, and different views for better usability.
+	- **Implementation Details**:
+		- The UI will be developed using web technologies (like HTML, CSS, JavaScript) or appropriate software frameworks.
+It will feature a main viewing area for the trees, a toolbar or menu for navigation controls, and possibly a sidebar or pop-up windows for detailed information about each citation.
+The design will ensure that the interface remains uncluttered and easy to use, even with large datasets.

 #### 5a. <a id="5a-test">Customizable Filters</a>